 9.1.1 Weigh-Ins.
 Weigh-ins shall be conducted in a private, secured area at the site of competition or in an adjacent building to the competition, and attendance shall be limited to the contestants, coaches of the contestants, required medical personnel, the person(s) supervising the weigh-in and others deemed necessary.
 All contestants shall weigh in wearing a minimum of a suitable undergarment, such as briefs, boxers, shorts or competition singlet.
-The referee or other authorized persons should supervise the weighing in of contestants.
-It is mandatory that the NCAA official weigh-in form, generated by the NWCA Web site, be used for all competition.
+A garment shall not be altered and shall cover the entire buttocks.
+The referee or other authorized people should supervise the weighing in of contestants.
+It is mandatory that the NCAA official weigh-in form, generated by the NWCA website, be used for all competition.
+(See Rule 8.3.5.3.)